-The Scholars Program is open to College Horizons alumni that are graduating high school seniors, attending college in the fall and will be 18 years of age by the program start date.
+The Scholars Program is open to College Horizons alumni that are graduating high school seniors and attending college in the fall.
 Students apply and are selected by College Horizons.
 40 students will be admitted whom the committee believes will benefit the most from the Scholars Program.

 What happens if a student is not selected to participate in Scholars Program?

 Students not selected will be offered to receive the same wraparound advising from College Horizons to help them transition to college in their first year.
 Students should also research and consider their respective college or university’s summer bridge opportunities.

 What does a typical day look like at the Scholars Program?

 On Mondays, Wednesdays, and Fridays, students participate in classes in the morning and afternoon.
 Tuesdays and Thursdays are devoted to co-curricular workshops addressing discussion, academic skills and socio-cultural resilience.
 Other opportunities exist in the afternoons or evenings for preparation of class assignments, working with writing tutors, and socializing.
 On weekends, Scholars Program interns will coordinate guest speakers and lead off campus field trips.

 Can students earn academic credit through SP?

 No, students will not receive any academic credit for the courses taken at Lawrence University.